What is content modeling

 - Contains content type elements

-- Typical use case is metadata for SEO, content brief, customer journey context
+- A typical use case is metadata for SEO, content brief, customer journey context

 Use for sharing elements across content types.
 It can be only one element if you want to maintain consistency, such as a detailed guideline that would be difficult to manage separately, persona, or page options.